 BAON is a fun, simple-but-clever, “Golden Era”-style rap song, that celebrates the craft of writing (and my nerdy love of writing instruments), the joyous feeling of being a fan and participant of “true-school”. hip-hop, and the classic practice of the MC saluting the DJ (s/o Pos; Let Me Hear U Clap. was a dope model).
 Rapping again definitely scratched an itch for me.
 I produced a quirky dance track two years ago, but aside from a few rare guest verses, I’ve been off the mic.

-I added some vocal samples and demo scratches to the hook —the main one is from De La Soul‘s Brain Washed Follower (0:30), which was also used in The Mack Daddy On The Left.
-And I included a sample from my own verse on Mic Illumination —”y’all don’t know the depth of the rap that’s spoken here…” (0:27).
+I added some vocal samples and demo scratches to the hook.
+The main one —”Jeff, I told you my name is Jeff!”— is from De La Soul‘s Brain Washed Follower (0:30), and was also used in The Mack Daddy On The Left.
+And I included a sample from my own verse on Mic Illumination—”y’all don’t know the depth of the rap that’s spoken here…” (0:27).
 The assembling and recording of BAON unlocked a related memory that sent me to my audio/video archives…

 North Coast Fest 2010… I was on assignment for Nude Hippo (s/o Tony Lossano), a comedic entertainment-news-magazine show via NBC Chicago (s/o Marcus Riley).
 This was early in my TV career (right after JBTV and before AXS-TV), but I was getting more comfortable as a so-called “TV personality”, and separating from my rap identity.
 I ultimately grew to a point where I could meet or interview my influences or hero-peers with little to no mention of my own hip-hop background (which seemed a professional necessity in the pre-podcast era, but was difficult initially).